qa-maks-bat/Git_Group_30_QA/README.md

-# TXT

-GIT: This is 2nd homework on QA Course by Vadim Ksendzov
+# GIT homework on QA Course by Vadim Ksendzov

 # Part 1: TXT